 An extensive transition program supports our Year 7 students as they start at MLMC.
 It was developed to facilitate the smoothest possible change from primary to secondary school.
 We want your child to feel connected to their homeroom group, and safe within the College.
 Not only does the Year 7 program provide a broad-based curriculum, it builds the strong student-student and student-teacher relationships needed for an effective learning environment.

 To foster personal growth and empowerment at all year levels we encourage students to get involved in College activities and build their leadership skills.
 Opportunities range from Peer Support and social justice projects to more formal positions, such as Class Captain, Prefect or the SRC (Student Representative Council).
 For those students who volunteer, they will leave the College with strong leadership qualities which can set the trajectory of a career and life.

 The House system is central to Pastoral Care.
-Each student is assigned to a House upon enrolment at the College.
-Students participate in many activities within the school based House system, such as music, drama, and sporting events including swimming, as well as athletics and Mercy Day activities.
+Each student is assigned to a House on enrolment at the College.
+Students participate in many activities within the school-based House system, such as Music, Performance and Sports events including Swimming, Athletics and Mercy Day activities.